ioancw/ioancw.github.io/_posts/2018-08-06-first-post.markdown

 ---
 ## Introduction

-This post will describe the steps to follow in order to run Jupyter notebooks on a remote server from and iPad Pro.
+This post will describe the steps to follow in order to run Jupyter notebooks on a remote server from an iPad Pro.

 We'll use [Juno app][juno_app] on the iPad to run Jupyter notebooks hosted on a [Digital Ocean][digital-ocean] server.